voidpixe1/SICP-solutions/sicp1.typ

 ])

 #prob([
 One variant of the Fermat test that cannot be fooled is called the Miller-Rabin test (Miller 1976; Rabin 1980).
-This starts from an alternate form of Fermat’s Little Theorem, which states that if $n$ is a prime number and $a$ is any positive integer less than $n,$ then $a^(n-1) equiv 1(mod)n.$ To test the primality of a number $n$ by the Miller-Rabin test, we pick a random number $a\lt n$ and find $a^(n-1)(mod)n $ using the `expmod` procedure.
-However, whenever we perform the squaring step in `expmod`, we check to see if we have discovered a “nontrivial square root of 1 modulo $n$ ,” that is, a number not equal to 1 or $n−1$ whose square is equal to 1 modulo $n.$ It is possible to prove that if such a nontrivial square root of 1 exists, then $n$ is not prime.
+This starts from an alternate form of Fermat’s Little Theorem, which states that if $n$ is a prime number and $a$ is any positive integer less than $n,$ then $a^(n-1) equiv 1(mod)n.$ To test the primality of a number $n$ by the Miller-Rabin test, we pick a random number $a\lt n$ and find $a^(n-1)(mod)n $ using the expmod procedure.
+However, whenever we perform the squaring step in expmod, we check to see if we have discovered a “nontrivial square root of 1 modulo $n$ ,” that is, a number not equal to 1 or $n−1$ whose square is equal to 1 modulo $n.$ It is possible to prove that if such a nontrivial square root of 1 exists, then $n$ is not prime.
 It is also possible to prove that if $n$ is an odd number that is not prime, then, for at least half the numbers $a < n$ , computing $a^(n-1)$ in this way will reveal a nontrivial square root of 1 modulo $n.$ (This is why the Miller-Rabin test cannot be fooled.)
-Modify the expmod procedure to signal if it discovers a nontrivial square root of 1, and use this to implement the Miller-Rabin test with a procedure analogous to `fermat-test`.
+Modify the expmod procedure to signal if it discovers a nontrivial square root of 1, and use this to implement the Miller-Rabin test with a procedure analogous to fermat-test.
 Check your procedure by testing various known primes and non-primes.
-Hint: One convenient way to make `expmod` signal is to have it return 0.
+Hint: One convenient way to make expmod signal is to have it return 0.
 ])

 #answer([